Hello! My name is Cami Simpson, and welcome to my page!

-The children of Romania are in dire need of our help and your thoughtful donation would help provide education, therapy, healthcare and hope.
-PLEASE consider donating to the Romanian Children’s Relief fund; any donation would be greatly appreciated and together we can make a difference!
+The children of Romania continue to be in dire need of our support.
+Your donation will help provide education, therapy, healthcare and hope.
+PLEASE consider donating to the Romanian Children’s Relief fund; ANY AMOUNT would be greatly appreciated.
+Together we can make a difference.

-Thank you for reading my story and supporting me!
+Thank you so much for reading my story and supporting this organization, and please check out my upcoming challenge!

 The Next Challenge